Hugo Da Silva and Bindi Cormack bought their first home in Sydney after saving for less than a year. Here’s how you can do it too.

 This also meant Hugo and Bindi avoided having to pay mortgage insurance – they also made additional savings by choosing to buy a place under the stamp duty exemption threshold of $650,000.

 Hugo said buying a home was easier than he had originally thought, especially following his strategy of moving in with family and using parents as guarantors and buying in cheaper, better value suburbs slightly further from the CBD.

 “Having our parents help out definitely made things easier but it isn’t impossible to do it without help,” he said, “You just need to manage your money well and set goals”.

 The couple are expecting to move into their new apartment next month.

 Hugo said the process had gone smoothly after enlisting the help of a broker, from Wealthy You – Collins Mayaki, and that moving out of the inner west was also a savvy financial move.

-Hugo and Bindi faced a slight hiccup during their loan process, which could have seen the situation end badly and leading to the young couple losing their first opportunity to tap into the market.
-A seemingly small issue related to mis-spelling of Hugo’s father’s name on crucial identification documents would have halted the deal.
+Hugo and Bindi faced a slight hiccup during their loan process, which could have seen the situation ended badly and leading to the young couple losing their first opportunity to tap into the market.
+A seemingly small issue related to a mis-spelling of Hugo’s father’s name on crucial identification documents would have halted the deal.
 Hugo goes on to say “Collins’ saved us, without his knowhow we would have probably lost this apartment’.